-Even without the complications and effects of a major war or disastrous weather patterns, these models consistently projected a virtual collapse of civilization by the middle of the 21st century—around the year 2050!
+Even without the complications and effects of a major war or disastrous weather patterns, these models consistently projected a virtual collapse of civilization by the middle of the twenty-first century—around the year 2050!

 But consider the price to be paid in food quality—if what he said would even be possible.
 Kahn added, “There will be no scarcity of food in the next 200 years.
 If output from conventional farming isn’t sufficient, let ’em eat waste.”